 Another size issue to consider is the size of the individual mesh squares in the net, which can vary greatly depending on the net.
 A smaller mesh size will secure and hold items that are more compact.
 Cargo nets with smaller mesh sizes also tend to be stronger than those with larger mesh sizes.

-Speaking of a stronger net, it’s important to know what a cargo net is rated for, pound-wise, before you buy.
+Speaking of a stronger net, it’s important to know what a cargo net is rated for, pound-wise, before you make your choice.
 Some of the flimsier nets are rated for as little as 100 pounds, while others can handle loads of up to 10,000 pounds.

 The majority of cargo nets offer some form of UV protection to keep the net from breaking down in direct sunlight and becoming brittle over time.